abhishek887229/abhishek887229/README.md

 <h3>About Me 🧑</h3>
 <hr>
 <p>
 Hello there, My name is Abhishek I am a Python Developer from India, I am learning python and I am also interested in Machine Learning and Ai.
-I also share my knowledge through <a href="https://medium.com/@abhishekkr9455">blog</a>, I love to work on Machine Learning, Web developemt, AI, Python, and Web Scrapping projects. <br>
+I also share my knowledge through <a href="https://medium.com/@abhishekkr9455">blog</a>, I love to work on Web developemt, AI, Python, and Web Scrapping projects. <br>

 I always looking to work with people that are hopeless idealists like me. if someone is interested in creating and working on a cool Data analysis project please contact me.
 </p>